Vibrating Screen Separators in the Pulp and Paper Industry

 Higher consistency can be obtained than that possible from rotary type drainers, deckers, inclined screens or perforated bottom drag conveyors, and installed cost is usually less.

-In high yield sulphite plants Kason's dewater centrifugal screen rejects and allow for separate refining rather than mixing with partially refined stock on interstage vacuum washers.
+In high yield sulphite plants Kason's dewater centrifugal separator rejects and allow for separate refining rather than mixing with partially refined stock on interstage vacuum washers.

 Cyclone rejects are dewatered by Kason's where they can be used in board or other lower grade products.